Kenkron/AdvancedDataStructuresNotes/7-MoreSingleEndedPriorityQueues/MoreSingleEndedPriorityQueues.md

 Pairing Heaps
 -------------

-*Worse complexity than fibonacci heap, but better average run time (and easier to program)*
+*Worse complexity than Fibonacci Heap, but better average run time (and easier to program)*

 O(log(n)) time for: